OSI-INC/ATD/README.txt

 the ClientID, the Client Secret, and the Redirect URI.
 The Client ID and Client Secret are private keys that identify your app and enable you to connect to your company.
 The client ID is the public ID of the app and the Client Secret is private identification string.
-The QBI code requires all three parameters to be accurate.
+The ATD code requires all three parameters to be accurate.
 The Redirect URI is the location that Quickbooks redirects your web browser to after connecting successfully with the app.
 The redirect URI listed here should match your redirect in the code.

-Accessing production keys: Until the app is approved by quickbooks, you will only be able to access your sandbox company with QBI under "Development".
+Accessing production keys: Until the app is approved by quickbooks, you will only be able to access your sandbox company with ATD under "Development".
 To start the approval process, navigate the to the keys and credentials tab of your "Production Settings" and complete the required tasks.
 Once these are completed you will have access to the necessary keys for your real company.

-QBI Configuration
+ATD Configuration

 NOTE: This code does not use any external package managers, like composer.
 If you want to use composer, change the include